NFL Predictions Week 2: Final Odds Projections and Fantasy Stars to Watch

 Bell held out all summer and he still has not returned, so move Gurley out of the 1A position and make him a solid No. 1.

 The Rams are one of the favorites to represent the NFC in the Super Bowl this season, and Gurley is their best and most prolific offensive player.
 He rushed for 1,305 yards and 13 touchdowns last season and he also caught 64 passes for 788 yards and six touchdowns.
-He rushed for 180 yards and a touchhdown in two games against the Arizona Cardinals last year and he also caught 10 passes for 132 yards in those two games.
+He rushed for 180 yards and a touchdown in two games against the Arizona Cardinals last year and also caught 10 passes for 132 yards in those two games.

-Gurley ran for 108 yards and one TD in the season-opening victory over the Oakland Raiders, and he looked both fast and aggressive.
-Look for a huge day from Gurley against the Cardinal in the home opener.
+Gurley ran for 108 yards and one TD in the season-opening victory over the Oakland Raiders, and he looked fast and aggressive.
+Look for a huge day from Gurley against the Cardinals in the home opener.

 Gurley: 110 rushing yards, 2 TD; 45 receiving yards.